 These are important to your dog’s health because they replenish your dog’s good bacteria and give an extra boost in digestion and absorption of vital minerals and vitamins.

 What conditions can probiotics help your dog?
 How do they help your dog?

 Severe diarrhea-causing conditions resulting in intestinal irritation benefit from probiotics.
 When probiotics can be prescribed, some conditions include intestinal inflammation, unexplained diarrhea, urinary tract infections, and a course of antibiotics.
 Veterinarians often recommend owners add a probiotic to their senior dog’s diet for extra digestive support.

 Do you board your dog a lot?
 Probiotics can help calm things down during a stressful period of time.
 A new study shows that probiotics are more beneficial at eliminating diarrhea from stressed shelter dogs than metronidazole, an antibiotic.

 Probiotics help canines by supplying nutrients, aiding in digestion, and balancing all of the small intestine’s biological processes.

 Companies make probiotics very safe.
 Only in instances of allergies can probiotics be somewhat harmful, showing up as respiratory or skin irritation.
-Otherwise, read the reviews of different probiotics and pick the most recommended with the best ingredients, like ones listed above.
+Otherwise, read the reviews of different probiotics and pick the most recommended with the best ingredients, like the ones listed above.
 But always consult your veterinarian on whether your dog could benefit from a probiotic!
 There are several well-known probiotics for canines.

 Where do I buy dog probiotics?

-When Vík had his urinary tract infection he had to be put on a round of antibiotics and as a precautionary for his sensitive puppy tummy our vet gave us probiotics to give with his breakfast.
+When Vík had his urinary tract infection, he had to be put on a round of antibiotics.
+As a precautionary for his sensitive puppy tummy, our vet gave us probiotics to give with his breakfast.

 The probiotics our vet recommended were the Purina Pro Plan FortiFlora.
 Each packet was filled with a beige powder that we sprinkled on his hard or dry food.
 Both Kenzo & Vík were very interested in their food when it had probiotics on it, so we decided to continue using it even after Vík had finished his round of antibiotics.